iamazeem/fluent-plugin-http-cwm/README.md

 * Commit and push your changes.
 * Make sure to add tests.
 * Run Rubocop locally and fix all the lint warnings.
-* Submit the final the PR.
+* Submit the final PR.

 ## Copyright